 As you can probably tell, I can’t recommend a trip down to Moab enough.
 We’re four months into our USA roadtrip and this was hands-down one of the highlights, even with the excruciating heat and a grumpy 3 year old!

-Where to stay: We stayed at a cabin in Moab’s KOA, which cost $64/night (we got 10% discount with our membership card).
+Where to stay in Moab with kids: We stayed at a cabin in Moab’s KOA, which cost $64/night (we got 10% discount with our membership card).
 The campsite had great facilities, a large swimming pool and our cabin was in a little cul-de-sac overlooking the hills.
 It would’ve been too hot for tent-camping we think, and felt sorry for those who were.
 Even at night temperatures topped 90F.

 Where to eat: It was too hot to cook on our camping stove, so we went out for dinner quite a bit since the local restaurant scene is actually pretty good.